 Fisher Funds oversee this risk on your behalf.
-The following chart outlines the risks associated with investing in the Scheme and how we manage those risks.
+On the following pages we outline the risks associated with investing in the Scheme and how we manage those risks.
 It is important to note that no mitigation strategy can eliminate all risks associated with investment.